data-max-hq/dbt-docker/README.md

 ```

 ## KubernetesPodOperator
-When running this these dbt images in Airflow KubernetesPodOperator:
+When running this these dbt images in Airflow `KubernetesPodOperator`:
 ```python